-IRRIGON FARM LABOR TENANT SELECTION CRITERIA
+TENANT SELECTION CRITERIA

-Thank you for considering IRRIGON FARM LABOR as your next residence.
-IRRIGON FARM LABOR is a multifamily housing property that provides affordable units to households earning 80% and below the area median income in Umatilla County.
-This property is operated and maintained for the purpose of providing housing for domestic farm laborers and their families.
-Eligible applicants must meet the definition of Farm Laborer.
-Income limits apply for eligibility.
+Thank you for considering MOUNTAIN CREST APARTMENTS as your next residence.
+MOUNTAIN CREST APARTMENTS is a multifamily housing property that provides affordable units to households earning 60% and below the area median income in Wallowa County.

-This property is funded by the USDA Rural Development Multifamily Housing program.
+This property is funded by the USDA Rural Development Multifamily Housing program, Section 42 of the IRC Low-Income Housing Tax Credit (LIHTC) program, and the HOME Investment Partnerships program.
 Eligible households must qualify under the restrictive income limits and regulations set out by this program.